blkfribourg/blkfribourg.github.io/_pages/home.md

   - image_path: /assets/images/record-feature.png
     alt: "Records your riding sessions"
     title: "Track your rides"
-    excerpt: "WheelDash lets you record data from your EUC on your Garmin device.
-All your rides are saved on Garmin Connect."
+    excerpt: "WheelDash lets you record data from your EUC on your device.
+All your rides are saved on Garmin Connect or on a dedicated server for Amazfit."
     #url: "/actRecording/"
     #btn_class: "btn--primary"
     #btn_label: "Learn more"